AFLIBERCEPT 8 MG BLA FOR TREATMENT OF WET AGE-RELATED MACULAR DEGENERATION AND DIABETIC MACULAR EDEMA ACCEPTED FOR FDA PRIORITY REVIEW

 Retina Associates of Orange County (Laguna Hills, CA)

-Retinal Consultants of San Antonio (San Antonio, TX)
+Retinal Consultants of Texas (San Antonio, TX & Houston, TX)

 The Macula Center (Clearwater, FL)

 Vitreo Retinal Associates (Gainesville, FL)